+You may have the right to sue the owner of a bar, restaurant or other establishment that served alcohol to the intoxicated driver prior to the crash.
+This is called a dram shop claim.
 Generally, dram shops (bars, restaurants and other sellers of liquor) are liable when they have violated a law or regulation.
 While selling liquor to an obviously intoxicated customer represents the most common dram shop violation, the illegal sale of intoxicating beverages can take other forms, such as:

-- Selling liquor without a license to do so;
+Selling liquor without a license to do so;

-- Selling liquor after hours; or
+Selling liquor after hours;

 Selling liquor to a minor.

 There are generally no criminal charges filed against the owner of a bar or restaurant that served alcohol to someone who caused a crash.
 The only way to hold businesses accountable is a personal injury or wrongful death lawsuit seeking compensation.